Joe Biden Hits Donald Trump On PPE Shortages As The President Golfs

 Meanwhile, healthcare facilities around the U.S. are coping with having to combat the novel coronavirus amid a lack of PPE supplies.

 On Thursday, the House Oversight Committee released a memo with new information on the Trump administration’s purported failure to lead with regard to PPE.
-In the memo, Representative Carolyn B. Maloney, the Chairwoman of the Committee on Oversight and Reform provided a summary of conversations held between staff members and representatives of six medical equipment distribution companies that are playing a role in the White House’s response to the pandemic.
+In the memo, Representative Carolyn B. Maloney — the Chairwoman of the Committee on Oversight and Reform — provided a summary of conversations held between staff members and representatives of six medical equipment distribution companies that are playing a role in the White House’s response to the pandemic.
 Multiple problems were cited in the memo, including supply chain issues, prohibitive pricing and a lack of direction from the federal government.

 Maloney’s summation of the PPE problem paints a particularly unflattering picture of the president and his coronavirus response.